ranbot-ai/gitlab-ai-summarizer/README.md

-# Gitlab AI Summarizer
+# Gitlab AISummarize

+The AI architecture includes a custom Chrome extension that summarizes GitLab issues.
+This simplifies onboarding by providing detailed summaries of complex issues, allowing users to quickly understand an issue without navigating long histories.

-**Gitlab AI Summarizer** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.
+**Gitlab AISummarize** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.

 ### Key Features: